ellinorcarlstedt/matveckan/README.md

-A web app where you can add your own recipes and display a random selection of recipes for a 7 day menu.
+A web app where you can add your own recipes and display a random selection of recipes for a 7 day menu. <br />
-Frontend part is public, backend part is avaliable upon request.
+Frontend part is public, backend part is avaliable upon request. <br />
-Made with React, Node.js, Express and MongoDB.
+Made with <b>React, Node.js, Express</b> and <b>MongoDB</b>. <br />

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).